-Roll formed components often require hole punching -- after all, that’s a big reason why you chose roll forming to begin with, right?
+Roll formed components often require hole punching -- after all, that’s probably one reason why you chose roll forming to begin with, right?

-This slot, hole, notch, or other pattern is typically cut out along the length of the part during the in-line process.
-They can be set at regular or irregular intervals for both custom and standard roll formed shapes.
+This slot, hole, notch, or custom pattern is typically cut out along the length of the part using an in-line process.
+These features can be set at regular or irregular intervals for both custom and standard roll formed shapes.

 In-line Prepunching Vs. Punching in Roll Forming

 The entire purpose of the punching process is to create holes in sheet metal materials.
 Using hardened tools with sharp edges, force is applied to shear out the desired area.
 The force can be applied manually, but is typically performed through mechanical, pneumatic, or hydraulic means.

 In-line prepunching occurs before the metal is bent into its final shape (as it does in most sheet metal fabrication).
 The reason?
 It’s simply easier to stamp a flat, 2D piece of metal rather than a finished profile with a hollow design.
 It also saves you from having to spend more money and time on secondary punching or machining operations.

 The engineering behind finding the exact location to punch holes in a flat piece of metal so they line up correctly after being formed is VERY specific -- especially in roll forming.
 Doing this takes a combination of engineering skill and understanding how local bending forces may want to deform the original punched shape.